fees -comm ass'n

-Fee should always be reasonably related to the costs of providing the service or the value of the service, unless the CC&Rs state the fee does not have to be limited to such costs or value.
+Fees should always be reasonably related to the costs of providing the service or the value of the service that the fee is charged for, unless the CC&Rs state the fee does not have to be limited to such costs or value.
 This limitation is not stated in a Utah statute, but is an application of the association’s duty to treat the members of the association fairly.
-In other words, because of that duty, fees should not be used to force a minority of the community to subsidize the benefits to the other members, unless the required number of members agree in an amendment to the CC&Rs.
+In other words, because of an association’s duty to treat its members fairly, fees should not be used to force a minority of the community to subsidize the benefits to the other members, unless the required number of members agree in an amendment to the CC&Rs.
 These principles come from common law, as stated in the Third Restatement of the Law, Property (Servitudes), not Utah statute.

 So, as a matter of general practice, rather than being funded by fees, the common expenses of an association should be funded by regular assessments such that each owner pays a proportionate share of the common expenses in the proportions stated in the CC&Rs.
 But, the association can charge whatever fee is authorized in the recorded CC&Rs, regardless of actual costs, except where limited by statute.

 See also Index, reinvestment fee covenant (for reinvestment fees (transfer fees)); and Index, attorney fees.

 Statutes and Cases: